-“Clubfoot” George Lane, a shoemaker by trade, was accused of being a member of Henry Plummer’s gang of Innocents and hanged by Montana Vigilantes in January, 1864.
+“Clubfoot” George Lane, a shoemaker by trade, was accused of being a member of Henry Plummer’s gang of Innocents and hanged by Montana Vigilantes in January 1864.

-Originally from Massachusetts, Lane made his way to the west during the California Gold Rush, where he first worked on a farm in Yuba County, before making his way to Calaveras County, where he worked as a store clerk.
+A small man who was crippled due to a birth defect, Lane was originally from Massachusetts and made his way to the west during the California Gold Rush.
+He first worked on a farm in Yuba County before making his way to Calaveras County, where he worked as a store clerk.

 When the 1860 gold rush began in Washington Territory, Lane once again followed the miners.
 However, he ran into trouble in 1862 when a Lewiston, Idaho rancher accused him and another man of “running off horses.”

-Quickly earning the respect of his employers, he came under suspicion when he rode to Bannack, Montana to inform Henry Plummer of the George Ives trial taking place in Nevada City in December, 1863.
+Quickly earning the respect of his employers, he came under suspicion when he rode to Bannack, Montana, to inform Henry Plummer of the George Ives trial taking place in Nevada City in December 1863.
 Though Plummer was absent at the time, Lane told Deputies Ray and Stinson of the growing vigilance movement in Virginia City.

 The following month when the Vigilance Committee met, Lane’s name immediately came up as a “spy” for the outlaw gang called the Innocents.
 On January 14, 1864, he was arrested at Dance and Stuart’s store.
-When he asked why he was being arrested, the men informed him “For being a road agent, thief, and an accessory to numerous robberies and murders on the highway.”
+When he asked why he was being arrested, the men informed him, “For being a road agent, thief, and an accessory to numerous robberies and murders on the highway.”
 Lane responded by saying, “If you hang me, you will hang an innocent man.”
 Though the men that he worked for had come to respect him, they presumed that the vigilantes had evidence against Lane and did not intervene.

 Some 43 years after the burials, many began to wonder who was in each grave.
-In 1907, a former vigilante came forward, saying that he new the order of the graves and which one was Club Foot George’s.
+In 1907, a former vigilante came forward, saying that he knew the order of the graves and which one was Club Foot George’s.